Class 3 Image: AI generated

 "Analyze all API endpoints of the current app and write Hurl tests.

-- Payment — anything involving money is top priority
+• Payments — anything involving money is top priority

-- Core business logic — the main thing your app does
+• Core business logic — the main thing your app does

 Priority:

-... (rest when you have time)
+... (rest when time permits)

 Step 2: Save current state with Git

-If you’re not using Git yet:
+If you are not using Git yet:

 "Initialize this project as a Git repository and commit the current state.

-Message: 'preserve existing app state'"
+Message: 'Preserve existing app state'"

-Step 3: Set up CI
+Step 3: Add CI

-If code is on GitHub:
+If your code is on GitHub:

 "Set up CI with GitHub Actions.
 Automatically run Hurl tests on every push."

-Step 4: Now you’re safe
+Step 4: Now you are safe

 "Add this feature.
 But all existing Hurl tests must pass."